Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbReplicaGroup/reelect_en.md

 ##CATEGORY##

-ReplicaGroup
+Replica Group

 ##DESCRIPTION##

-Re-elect the master node in the replica group.
+Reelect the master node in the replica group.

 ##PARAMETERS##